omcoolkarni22/To-Do-Tasks-in-Python-GUI/README.md

 Fork this repo and add it to task schedular so it run daily without running actually the program.
 Or else make a .exe using pyinstaller and than add it to schedular.

+# any database ?
+No database it uses .txt file , for saving the tasks.
+After adding a few tasks it will generate a .txt  file automatically .

 # ENJOY USING IT !